Adult Social Care in Torbay

 Organising your own care

 You can organise and pay for all of your own care.
-The Care Quality Commission (CQC) are the regulator of care providers; you must check if your choice of agency is registered
+The Care Quality Commission (CQC) is the regulator of care providers; you must check if your choice of agency is registered with the CQC.

 Adult Social Care Local Account Summary 2021-22